-He is inspired by the horizon, geometry and the tension between light and darkness—"In the darkness I find, In the light I create" (chiaroscuro).
-Sheim of Norway is known for his narrative landscapes and figurative compositions rooted in the baroque and romanticism.
+Inspired by the horizon, geometry and the tension between light and darkness he approaches the creation of art with the mindset of «in the darkness I find, in the light I create».
+Skjæveland is known for his narrative landscapes and figurative compositions rooted in the baroque and romanticism.

-Formal background from Kunstskolen i Bergen (The Art School in Bergen), Merkantilt Institutt (MI) i Bergen, and Tegne- og maleskolen i Bergen (Bergen Drawing and Painting School), Norway.
-After finishing formal education he independently studied the old masters such as Leonardo da Vinci, Tizian, Caravaggio, Rembrandt, Vermeer, Velazquez, Goya and Turner.
-Within a Norwegian context the mystical landscape visions created by Lars Hertervig have been closely examined.
+His formal training is from Kunstskolen i Bergen, Merkantilt Institutt and Tegne- og maleskolen i Bergen.
+After finishing his formal education Skjæveland independently studied the old masters such as Leonardo da Vinci, Tizian, Caravaggio, Rembrandt, Vermeer, Velazquez, Goya and Turner.
+In a Norwegian context, the mystical landscape visions by Lars Hertervig have been carefully examined.

 As a creator of pictorials for more than two decades, the artist’s works have been acquired by the Mayor’s Office in Strand, Norway as well as by a wide range of commercial enterprises and private collectors.